top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 Mesh networking can be very finicky because it depends on drivers for the wifi adapters and batman-adv working correctly.
 From experience, even with the unified Duckiebot hardware this it was very much a case by case basis.
 This made it difficult to develop a one push solution.
 Nonetheless we implemented one - see operation manual - which seemed to work on most occasion but we still had to do some on the spot debugging.

 #### Possible Solution
-Refined the bash script already implemented
+Refined the bash script already implemented.

 ### Improve Developmental setup